 The reason Scott and I can do such things is because we set ourselves tight deadlines and plan in a way that allows us to make them realistic.
 For me, the “secret sauce” is constant exposure to natives in real social environments and speaking from day one.

-I don’t spend my three months studying the language, I spend them living the language.
-As well as this, I’m never learning a language full-time.
-I spend time alone on my computer, doing work (writing these blog posts take time, but as you’ll have seen this year I’ve also been adding lots of features to the site.
-This month I’m preparing a video course about speaking from day one that I’ll release just after the New Year).
+I don't spend my three months studying the language, I spend them living the language.
+As well as this, I'm never learning a language full-time.
+I spend time alone on my computer, doing work (writing these blog posts take time, and as you've seen there's quite a few.
 So even with less than half-time work investment, I still force myself to use the language as much as I possibly can.

 I see anything else as an insult to the language itself, as you are ignoring the human aspect.
 Travelling to the country isn't a necessary part of this; I learned most of my Portuguese while living in France, finding ways to meet up as regularly as possible with Brazilians.

 When you learn independently you start to cut out things that are quite irrelevant.
 I use my engineering philosophy to decide that making mistakes is OK, and actually necessary – something many language courses tend to punish severely for, which is as idiotic a way to encourage learning to speak a language as I can imagine.